kubernetes-sigs/prow/site/content/en/docs/components/core/deck/_index.md

   Shows what jobs are running or have recently run in prow
 ---

+## GitHub API Access

+Deck uses the GitHub API to display pull request status information and to authorize rerun and abort actions based on GitHub organization membership.
+It requires GitHub authentication credentials and should be configured with ghproxy to manage rate limits.
+See [Managing GitHub API Access](/docs/github-api-access/) for details on authentication methods, endpoint configuration, and rate limit management.

 ## Running Deck locally

 Deck can be run locally by executing `./cmd/deck/runlocal`.
 The scripts starts Deck via